erwindon/SaltGUI/README.md

 Enter regular commands without special prefix. e.g. `test.ping`.
 The command is sent to the minions specified in the target field.

 Commands can be run normally, in which case the command runs to completion and shows the results.
-Alternatively, it can be started asynchronously, in which case only a small conformation is shown.
-Batch commands are not supported.
+Alternatively, it can be started asynchronously, in which case only a bit of progress information is shown.
+When variable `state_events` is set to `true`, then the progress is shown per state when applicable.
+Batch commands are not supported at this time.

 ## Output
 SaltGUI shows the data that is returned by the Salt API.